JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/explanation/generators/gravitational.md

 ### Comparison to `GenericGenerator`

-The figure below compares the outcome for the `GenericGenerator` with different decision thresholds and the `GravitationalGenerator`.
+The figure below compares the outcome for the `GenericGenerator` and the `GravitationalGenerator`.

 ![](gravitational_files/figure-commonmark/cell-6-output-1.svg)